Kraymer/kraymer.github.com/_posts/2017-03-29-ezkill-kill-process.md

 **`ezkill`** list processes matching input pattern, `ps` style, and add a letter prefix before each line.
 This single letter plays the role of pid, you designate which processes to kill by entering their letters at the prompt.

+<script type="text/javascript" src="https://asciinema.org/a/5dxi20xzerjxhw2fn1tdhqi47.js" id="asciicast-5dxi20xzerjxhw2fn1tdhqi47" async></script>

 So that's the trade-off: only the 26 first matching processes are displayed, only one keystroke per process to kill is required.